jxmx/firefly-logger/README.md

 - ADIF export for Logbook of the World (LoTW) or other logging programs
 - CSV export for spreadsheet manipulations

+## Immportant Security Note

+Please note that Firefly Field Day Logger does **NOT** have the required web application security to run over the open Internet.
+FFDL is intended to be a lightweight application for local use at an ARRL Field Day over a local LAN/WiFi connection with a group of well-behaved, well-meaning operators.
+It does not contain any authentication security, serious input sanitization, or significant anti-XSS protections.

+If you feel like you MUST implement this over the Internet, the best I can suggest is that the server implements HTTP Basic Authentication at the server-level.
+However **DO NOT** plan to actually do this - it is not recommended.

 ## Prerequisites

 Firefly Field Day Logger, at least in its first version, is not a